segiddins/Stripe-OSR-Talk/Talk.md

 ## Samuel E. Giddins
 ## @segiddins

+^ I'm a core team member
+^ Doing this instead of being a triple major at UChicago for a year

 ---

 ![](image/cocoapods-white-on-orange.jpg)

 ^ The ObjC package manager.
+^ 100,000s of users building the best iOS and Mac apps ^ Important b/c it allows the community to share code and focus on whatever it is they do best

 ---

 # Releases
 ## [fit] 0.34.0.rc1, 0.34.0, 0.34.1, 0.34.2, 0.34.3, 0.34.4

-^ Special thanks to Fabio, Alloy and Kyle and the rest of the Core team for making these releases possible
+^ Special thanks to Fabio, Alloy and Kyle and the rest of the Core team for making these releases possible (and doing most of the hard work)

 ---